 Ahmed: No. Exactly.
 Wow.
 I’m never gonna kind of like get around that idea anyway.
 That’s just another conversation.
 The last question then for you is what advice do you have for anyone with hearing loss, hearing impairment, profoundly deaf, however it is, what advice do you have for them to make the most out of their life?

-Ahmed: [crosstalk 00:50:20] it was awesome.
-And you know, if people want to kind of connect with you or reach out to you or even just find out what you’re doing.
+Ahmed: And if people want to kind of connect with you or reach out to you or even just find out what you’re doing.
 Where is the best place for them to do that?

 Sara: I’m usually always on Twitter.
 It’s kind of my favourite platform so I’m @SaraLHawthorn.
 So that’s Sara without an ‘H’, L for Lima and then without an ‘E.’